fair-trec/fair-trec.github.io/how-to-trec.md

 This page provides an overview of the Text REtrieval Conference (TREC) and details of how to participate.

 # What’s the short version?

-TREC is a community activity to produce shared tasks and data sets for information retrieval research.
+TREC is a community activity to produce “shared tasks” and data sets for information retrieval (IR) research.
+Shared tasks are common problems and data sets that are used to advance research in IR, by enabling multiple groups to solve the same search problem (general goal and specific queries) on the same data set, and build and compare their solutions.
+They have similarities to other kinds of challenges, benchmarks, and leaderboards, but with a focus on producing durable research artifacts.

 Your team can register to participate, which gives you access to this year’s data and the opportunity to have your methods and results evaluated and included in the conference proceedings, and also for you to present and discuss them with other participants at the TREC conference.

 There is a two-step process where training data is first made available for teams to develop their system approaches over a period of a couple of months, before the evaluation data (without relevance labels) is released close to submission time and teams submit their systems’ test data results.